bradlet/postgres-flatten/README.md

 method implementation which would return a vector of `Field` objects describing the struct.
-The helper attribute would not even be that bad because a desired end goal for the project would be to make this work with protobuf messages, and protoc basically be instructed to include the attribute when building out types for the messages -- including the attribute for any message fields.
+The helper attribute would not even be that bad because a desired end goal for the project would be to make this work with protobuf messages, and protoc can basically be instructed to include the attribute when building out types for the messages -- including the attribute for any message fields.
 I finished the implementation that is currently in `impl_flattenable.rs` when I realized that it required runtime execution to build out the result vector, which means it probably